Picture this scenario. You are out in the woods and lost, and you’ve eaten through all the food in your day pack.

-It’s best to harvest the very top green layer as that’s the most fresh.
-Because the deeper you go, the more bacteria and pathogens you could be introducing into your system.
+It’s best to harvest the top green layer as that’s the freshest.
+Because the deeper you go, the more bacteria and pathogens you could introduce into your system.

-Make sure to rinse it vigorously to get rid of any unwelcome bugs or dirt.
+Make sure to rinse it vigorously to eliminate any unwelcome bugs or dirt.
 Moss tastes bitter and acidic.
 Kind of like aspirin.

 There are over 12,000 species of moss that can be found throughout the world, except in salt water.
 They mostly grow in moist shady locations and absorb water very well.

 Be mindful of where and how you harvest moss because it is a primitive plant and takes centuries to grow, building layer upon layer.